Types of Cyber Tabletop Exercises You can Host

 Date: 8 September 2020

-If you’re a smart business owner or executive, you already know that you should peg your security infrastructure and the safety of sensitive data as top priorities.
 To ensure that your business is safe at all times and your crown jewels are protected against malicious activities, you need to have a solid cyber incident response plan and you also need to test that plan regularly with a cyber tabletop exercise.
+But what exactly are cyber tabletop exercises and which types of cyber tabletop exercises can you host in your organisation?
+This blog covers all these topics and more.

 So what exactly is a cyber tabletop exercise?
 Also known as a cyber disaster recovery tabletop workshop or a cyber incident response test, this exercise aims to evaluate every aspect of your organisation’s preparedness in case of a cyber-attack.